 Sensitization Webinar on “Safeboards Standards: Composite Wood Products Certification for Better Indoor Air Quality” organized by NCCF in Association with Haryana Plywood Manufacturers Association (HPMA)

 10th MARCH 2021| Safeboards Standards: Composite Wood Products Certification for Better Indoor Air Quality

-The panelists broadly discussed the usage of formaldehyde and the concerns related to its emissions from composite wood products and how its long term exposure is damaging for human health and environment, and how the certification of composite wood products can be useful in ensuring better indoor air quality.
-The requirements of green buildings for healthy indoor air quality was discussed and it was impressed that the hospitals and schools needed priority attention.
-NCCF’s Safeboards Standards can help in potential future growth of many industries such as toys sector, cutlery, and handicrafts industry.
+The panelists broadly discussed the usage of formaldehyde and the concerns related to its emissions from composite wood products and how its long-term exposure is damaging for human health and the environment, and how the certification of composite wood products can be useful in ensuring better indoor air quality.
+The requirements of green buildings for healthy indoor air quality were discussed and it was impressed that the hospitals and schools needed priority attention.
+NCCF’s Safeboards Standards can help in the potential future growth of many industries such as the toy sector, cutlery, and handicrafts industry.

-Recently, after the ban on single use plastic, industries are adopting more sustainable and eco-friendly behavior and this has given rise to the demand of wooden products over the plastic products, because of their being eco-friendly, durable and safe for human health.
-Adoption of Safeboards standards and certification scheme by these industries will enhance their potential growth and marketability and provide assurance to meet the regulatory requirements of importing countries, thus facilitating exports.
+Recently, after the ban on single-use plastic, industries are adopting more sustainable and eco-friendly behavior and this has given rise to the demand for wooden products over plastic products, because of their being eco-friendly, durable, and safe for human health.
+Adoption of Safeboards standards and certification scheme by these industries will enhance their potential growth and marketability and assure to meet the regulatory requirements of importing countries, thus facilitating exports.

 The participants appreciated the quality of presentations and the professional inputs they received on certification of composite wood products and expressed keen interest in attending more such NCCF events in the future.

 The presentations made in the webinar may be seen click here